digital-raven/daybook/docs/man/daybook-report.1.rst

 Each transaction has a date, src account, dest account, Amount reference, tags, and notes.
 Money flows from source account to destination account.

-- self.date: datetime when the transaction took place.
+- t.date: date or datetime when the transaction took place.
-- self.src: Reference to the source Account.
+- t.src: Reference to the source Account.
-- self.dest: Reference to the destination Account
+- t.dest: Reference to the destination Account
-- self.amount: Amount reference.
+- t.amount: Amount reference.
-- self.tags: Set of tags for the transaction.
+- t.tags: Set of tags for the transaction.
-- self.notes: Notes for the transaction stored as a str.
+- t.notes: Notes for the transaction stored as a str.

+These ease common filters
+- t.accounts: Names of both accounts as a string.
+- t.quantity: Higher absolute value of units of currency exchanged in amount.

 Amount
 ~~~~~~